 Recognizing the urgency of the situation, the Governor and the Legislature took initial steps in April 2024, designating \$60 million for storm recovery and rebuilding damaged infrastructure with greater resilience.
-So far, this funding has supported repair and recovery investments in 43 towns and cities, nearly 70 working waterfront facilities, and over 100 businesses and nonprofits.
-Additionally, the Federal Emergency Management Agency has directed over \$26 million to communities and households over the past two years for disaster recovery costs.
+So far, this funding has enabled repair and recovery investments in 43 towns and cities, nearly 70 working waterfront facilities, and over 100 businesses and nonprofits.
+Additionally, the Federal Emergency Management Agency (FEMA) has directed over \$26 million to date to communities and households over the past two years for disaster recovery costs, a number that will grow substantially as FEMA makes payments to local governments for the damage to public infrastructure in December and January.

 These are important initial investments but only a start in meeting Maine's long-term needs.
 The growing severity of storms fueled by a warming climate combined with centuries of development in areas at risk is a challenge that Maine must confront immediately with commitment, investment, and innovation.
-This interim report offers preliminary recommendations for immediate steps the State can take to prepare for the next storm season, actions that provide Maine with a strong foundation of resources and capabilities for resilience, and transformational policies that deeply integrate resilience principles into decision-making at all levels of government.
+This interim report offers preliminary recommendations for immediate steps the state can take to prepare for the next storm season, actions that provide Maine with a strong foundation of resources and capabilities for resilience, and transformational policies that deeply integrate resilience principles into decision-making at all levels of government.

-The preliminary recommendations in this report reinforce the work of the Maine Climate Council and anticipate the activities that the State of Maine and its partners are beginning, supported by a historic \$69 million climate resilience grant from the National Oceanic and Atmospheric Administration.
-The newly established Maine Office of Community Affairs, which will house a new State Resilience Office, will work with state agencies to coordinate resources and services through a "one-stop shop" model of community engagement and assistance.
+The preliminary recommendations in this report reinforce the work of the Maine Climate Council and anticipate the activities that the state of Maine and its partners are beginning, supported by a historic \$69 million climate resilience grant from the National Oceanic and Atmospheric Administration (NOAA).
+The newly established Maine Office of Community Affairs, which will house a new state Resilience Office, will work with state agencies to coordinate resources and services through a "one stop shop" model of community engagement and assistance.